st33d/dw-improv/README.md

 **Issues**

-* CSS still being worked on
+* CSS can still use more work.
 * Slightly worried about wholesale reproducing text so I'm wary of crossing the line (may have with Knacks and Instincts generator based on Appendix 4).

 **To Add**